MaelBriantin/dotfiles/README.md

     - If Docker installation or configuration fails, check your system for missing dependencies or issues with Docker installation.

 - **Stow issues**:
-    - Ensure that your dotfile directories are properly set up in the `sources` folder.
+    - Ensure that your dotfile directories are properly set up in the `dotfiles` folder.